 Currently, its the wood industry who have really driven the fuel pellet market.
 Wood pellets produce a much lower ash content compared to grass, hay or straw pellets.
 Furthermore, grass, hay and straw pellets can create significant issues with corrosion in the pellet stove or boiler.
 However, hemp fuel pellets have very similar qualities to wood pellets but are made from a much more sustainable raw material.

 What are the Issues with Other Biomass Materials?

-However the pellet fuel market is now developing to include using other biomass energy crops such as miscanthus, switchgrass and in this particularly case hemp, and hemp pellets.
-All of these biomass materials can be collected and processed in the pellet mill to produce grass pellets (hemp pellets) which are suitable for fuel flexible pellet stoves and boilers.
-However different biomass materials produce different combustion results, we have seen this through our experiments with our biomass boiler.
+Before we discuss the benefits of hemp pellets, we need to address the issues other biomass fuel pellets experience.
+The pellet fuel market is now developing to include other biomass energy crops such as miscanthus, switchgrass and hemp.
+All of these biomass materials can be collected and processed in the pellet mill to produce grass pellets which are suitable for fuel-flexible pellet stoves and boilers.
+However different biomass materials produce different combustion results, we have seen this through our experiments with our biomass pellet boiler.

 The Issue of Ash

 While miscanthus and switchgrass both have their merits, they also have their issues.
 The problem with most grasses and straws is during combustion they produce a significantly higher ash content than say premium wood pellets.
 Many pellet stoves and boilers are designed specifically to burn wood pellets with an ash content below 2%.
 Therefore using grass pellets can often create issues.
 With some biomass pellets, the ash content can be as high as 10%.
 Therefore this either means the ash bin fills up really quickly or in some cases, the pellet stove or boiler can stop working altogether.